I am sorry for the lack of new posts and projects on the blog in the past few months, below is an overview of what I have been doing.

 Many of the previous Winforms components are no longer available in the newer frameworks, so I had to write these myself to use in the software.

-Raspberry Pi expansion boards sales
+Raspberry Pi development boards sales

 The Raspberry Pi Foundation moved their primary board sales away from consumer boards to industrial modules, which has caused significant supply issues for the hobbyists who have used Raspberry Pi for their projects since it launched.
-In turn, they purchased expansion boards and accessories for their Raspberry Pi.
+In turn, they purchased development boards and accessories for their Raspberry Pi.

 We also experienced issues with purchasing the many integrated circuit chips we use on our boards, with some still being unavailable, resulting in us needing to redesign some products and move to alternative chips and suppliers.